2008–2011 Icelandic financial crisis: Recovery starting in 2011

 Iceland's financial position has steadily improved since the crash.
 The economic contraction and rise in unemployment appear to have been arrested by late 2010 and with growth under way in mid-2011.
 Four main factors have been important in this regard.
 First is the emergency legislation passed by the Icelandic parliament in October 2008.
 It served to minimise the impact of the 2008 financial crisis on the country.
 The Financial Supervisory Authority of Iceland used permission granted by the emergency legislation to take over the domestic operations of the three largest banks.
 The much larger foreign operations of the banks, however, went into receivership.

 A second important factor is the success of the IMF Stand-By-Arrangement in the country since November 2008.
 The SBA includes three pillars.
 The first pillar is a program of medium term fiscal consolidation, involving painful austerity measures and significant tax hikes.
 The result has been that central government debts have been stabilised at around 80–90 percent of GDP.
 A second pillar is the resurrection of a viable but sharply downsized domestic banking system on the ruins of its gargantuan international banking system which the government was unable to bail out.
 A third pillar is the enactment of capital controls and the work to gradually lift these to restore normal financial linkages with the outside world.
-An important result of the emergency legislation and the SBA is that the country has not been seriously affected by the European sovereign debt crisis from 2010.
+An important result of the emergency legislation and the SBA is that the country has not been seriously affected by the Euro area crisis.
 Despite a contentious debate with Britain and the Netherlands over the question of a state guarantee on the Icesave deposits of Landsbanki in these countries, credit default swaps on Icelandic sovereign debt have steadily declined from over 1000 points prior to the crash in 2008 to around 200 points in June 2011.
 The fact that the assets of the failed Landsbanki branches were estimated to cover most of the depositor claims had an influence to ease concerns over the situation.